adriensalon/rtals/README.md

 # rtals

-Instrumentation of the Ableton Live executable.
+Instrumentation of the Ableton Live executable from C++17.
 This project provides functionnality for launching Ableton Live process, loading projects, saving projects and saving project as, passing through dialogs when needed.
 Documentation for the `rtals::session` data structure can be found directly in the [rtals/rtals.hpp](include/rtals/rtals.hpp) header.

 ### Usage